 With so many variables that can lead to hair loss in women, the key to regrowing healthy hair is to address your unique root-causes.
-In today’s article, I’m going to cover PCOS hair loss and talk more about this hormonal condition and how it impacts your mane.
+In today’s article, I’m going to cover polycystic ovarian syndrome (PCOS) hair loss and talk more about this hormonal condition and how it impacts your mane.

 Is PCOS Hair Loss Reversible?

 Let’s tackle the tough question right away.
 Is PCOS hair loss is reversible?

 It’s important to understand that outcomes are highly individual and dependent on many different factors.
 In some instances, inflammation that has unknowingly been allowed to persist for years can lead to irreversible structural changes; for example, leading to permanent damage of the hair follicle.

 However, a root cause approach to health (also called, Functional Medicine) is an evidence-based way to reverse the drivers of disease, including those driving hair loss.